0xRace/multiplayergame/memory-bank/implementation-plan.md

 ## Phase 5: Collision & Growth

 **Step 14: Circle-to-Circle Collision**
-- Implement precise collision checks between this player’s head circle and every segment circle of other snakes.
+- Implement precise collision checks between this player's head circle and every segment circle of other snakes.
 - Test: Position two players so that one head overlaps a segment of the other and confirm a collision event fires.

 **Step 15: Consumption Logic**
 - On collision, compare `health` values: if `HealthA > HealthB`, add `HealthB` to `HealthA` and trigger respawn for B.
-- Test: Manually set one player’s health significantly higher, collide, and confirm the stronger player’s health increases by the weaker’s count and the weaker respawns.
+- Test: Manually set one player's health significantly higher, collide, and confirm the stronger player's health increases by the weaker's count and the weaker respawns.

 **Step 16: Respawn & Invulnerability**
 - When a snake respawns, place it at a random location and grant 1.5 seconds of invulnerability.